-Children's Safeguarding & Family Support - Children in Care Placement costs, such as additional children with complex needs coming into care and increased placement +£1.722m Adult Copiel Core total president discourage and this is aluded .
-00 500 Adult Social Care - total projected overspend; this includes +£3.538m increased costs currently projected in relation to long term care purchasing; short term reablement costs; and staffing costs, offset by use of reserves and partner contributions.
-Income losses, including - Leisure income +£0.689m - Car parking income +£0.170m - Arthog +£0.336m - Catering +£0.640m Clearly it is important to remember that whilst income is below target in these areas, very significant levels of income are still being achieved across our commercial services and PIP (in excess of £22m) which is helping to support the Council's overall financial position.
+Children's Safeguarding & Family Support - Children in Care Placement costs, such as additional children with complex needs coming into care and increased placement fees +£2.156m Adult Social Care - total projected overspend; this includes increased costs currently projected in relation to long term care purchasing; short term reablement costs; and staffing costs, offset by use of reserves and partner contributions. +£3.999m Income losses, including - Leisure income +£0.724m - Car parking income +£0.158m - Arthog +£0.357m - Catering +£0.640m Clearly it is important to remember that whilst income is below target in these areas, very significant levels of income are still being achieved across our commercial services and PIP (in excess of £22m) which is helping to support the Council's overall financial position.

 As well as the potential ongoing impact of Covid-19, the funding outlook for the medium term is extremely uncertain.
-The 2022/23 Medium Term Financial Strategy is a separate report on the Cabinet agenda and provides more detail on the medium term position.
+The 2022/23 - 2025/26 Medium Term Financial Strategy is a separate report on the Cabinet agenda and provides more detail on the medium term position.